Innovation Takes Flight

 • Save lives while advancing avian medicine

-• Improve the quality of healthcare for birds all over the world, including endangered species, and species currently extinct in the wild.
+• Improve the quality of healthcare for birds all over the world, including Endangered species, and species currently Extinct in the Wild.

 Our Need is Great

-What We Can Build
+What We Can Build on the North Side

 • Train even more pre-veterinary and veterinary students, as well as fellow veterinarians, on a global scale